Alwaleed Philanthropies, in cooperation with Nest Foundation, supports handicraft and commercial works owned by refugees

 In partnership with

-Which was created by a Syrian Refugee Co-founder to manufacture and preserve one of the oldest soaps in the world; (Aleppo Soap).
-This business which works with 20 Artisans and 3 staff, focuses on producing the most unique, best quality personal use products while making a commitment to help those in need and the environment.
+Aleppo Savon (Canada/Syria) The business called Aleppo Savon was founded by a co-founder who is a Syrian refugee with the purpose of producing and preserving one of the oldest soaps globally, known as Aleppo Soap.
+This business works with 20 artisans and 3 staff, with a primary focus on producing exceptional quality personal use products while ensuring to help those in need and promote environmental sustainability.

-Which aims to empower historically marginalized Palestinian women by creating lasting economic opportunities in the West Bank through the celebration of tatreez embroidery.
-With 26 artisans and 2 staff.
-Darzah's main products are children’s Products, Fashion Accessories, Home Textiles, and Shoes.
-Besides, the program has launched Capacity Building programming from July to September, provided up to 300 hours of direct professional support to the Refugee Cohort, and collaborated with fellows and consultants who have an average of 15 years of industry background and experience with businesses like Tory Burch, Calvin Klein, and Helmut Lang.
+Darzah (USA/Palestine) Darzah is a business that seeks to empower Palestinian women who have been historically marginalised by providing long-term economic opportunities in the West Bank through the promotion of tatreez embroidery.
+This business has a team of 26 artisans and 2 staff members, and they specialise in producing children's products, fashion accessories, home textiles, and shoes.
+Additionally, the business has launched Capacity Building programming from July to September, which has provided up to 300 hours of direct professional support to the Refugee Cohort.
+The business has also collaborated with fellows and consultants who have an average of 15 years of industry background and experience with well-known brands such as Tory Burch, Calvin Klein, and Helmut Lang.